 There was a time when vehicle air conditioning was “the newest thing” and an unusual automotive accessory.
 Did you know that it wouldn’t be until the mid-1950s that an affordable air conditioning unit could be mass produced by the automobile industry?
 How interesting.
-Let’s hop in our time machine with the Brown’s Alfa Romeo—in Patchogue, NY—staff, and examine the facts.
+Let’s hop in our time machine, and examine the facts.
 Enjoy the adventure!

 In 1902, Willis Carrier invented the first modern air-conditioning system to control humidity at the printing plant where he worked in New York.
 However, the premier automotive AC systems were born in the 1930s.
 As a 1933 Popular Science article indicates, a third-party custom installed these super interesting units.
 The third party used a large compressor mounted under the floor boards.
 These automotive air conditioning systems were expensive, and they were only outfitted in limousines and fancy cars.
 So much for someone needing to save money having one.